 The Compensation Committee is responsible for establishing the terms of the compensation of executive officers.
-During 2020, the Compensation Committee consisted of two independent members, Dr. West, as Chairman, and Mr. DiBenedetto.
-The director equity grants for 2020 were approved by the full Board of Directors at its May 14, 2020 meeting.
-The Compensation Committee did not meet separately in 2020 but at the May meeting recommended that the full Board approve such equity grants.
+The Compensation Committee consists of two independent members, Dr. West, as Chairman, and Mr. DiBenedetto.
+The Compensation Committee met one time during 2022.

 From time to time, the Compensation Committee consults with one or more executive compensation experts.
-No compensation consultants were engaged by the Compensation Committee or the Company during 2020.
+No compensation consultants were engaged by the Compensation Committee or the Company during 2022.